Metevier/webtask-slack-translate/README.md

 `
 /wt create translate
 `
+* In the generated message click "Edit in Webtask Editor"
-* Navigate to the returned edit link in slack, and replace the generated code with the code in dist/webtask.js and hit save
+* On the webpage, replace the generated code with the code in dist/webtask.js and hit save
 * Click the wrench icon -> secrets, and add you Google Translate API key as API\_KEY

 You can now translate text in slack!
 Use the following format: